-This is my ever-developing personal canon: the books and tools that have influenced my life to such a degree that they’ve become indispensable.
+This is my ever-developing personal canon: the books that have influenced my life to such a degree that they’ve become indispensable.

 I revisit them at different points in my life to learn something new and deeper about the world, as well as myself.
 I hope one or more of these items speak to you, too.

 (These are affiliate links.
-At no additional cost to you, I’ll earn a small commission if you decide to purchase, which goes to my chai latte fund.
-I have not been given any products or services in exchange for mentioning them.
-I just like them.)
+At no additional cost to you, I’ll earn a small commission if you decide to purchase, which goes to my chai latte fund.)

-- All the King’s Men by Robert Penn Warren: Winner of the Pulitzer Prize in 1947, this novel has been described as the quintessential book on American politics.
+- All the King’s Men by Robert Penn Warren: Winner of the Pulitzer Prize, this novel has been described as the quintessential book on American politics.
 The prose is gorgeous; the story dramatic; and this is my favorite novel.

 - Poetics by Aristotle: If you only read one book on writing, this is it.
 Aristotle’s classic text examines the elements of story and rules of drama.
 It’s required reading in film and theatre classes, but it’s conspicuously absent from fiction workshops.
 The language is thick at times, but trust me, this will become your primary reference.